© FijiPocketGuide.com

 Presenting Yaqona as Sevusevu and How Much Yaqona to Bring

 Sevusevu is a gift, and the most acceptable form of sevusevu is yaqona, otherwise known as kava.
-This is because yaqona is becoming increasingly more expensive for villagers to buy.
-Yaqona can be bought in town markets either as a root or as a powder called waqa.
-About 500g – 1kg of yaqona is an acceptable amount to bring.
-Think of it as the Fiji way of bringing a case of beer or wine to someone’s house when you visit.
+This is because yaqona is deeply woven into the fabric of Fijian culture and is becoming increasingly more expensive for villagers to buy.
+Yaqona can be bought in town markets as a root or as a waqa powder.
+If you have a choice, yaqona in its root form is the most acceptable sevusevu, as villagers can extract more from the drink compared to powder.

-Tip: Don’t assume you can buy Yaqona at the village or the island you are visiting.
+Tip: Don’t assume you can buy yaqona at the village or the island you are visiting.
 Always come prepared.

 Other Gifts to Bring to a Fijian Village